 We believe that brand recognition is an important element for success in the footwear business.
-We have aggressively marketed our brands through comprehensive advertising and promotional campaigns for men, women and children.
-During 2013, our Skechers brand was supported by print, television and outdoor campaigns for men and women; animated kids' television campaigns featuring our own action heroes and characters; marathons and other events for our Skechers Performance Division; donation events surrounding our BOBS from Skechers charitable footwear program; and print, television and outdoor campaigns featuring our Skechers Performance and Skechers lifestyle endorsees.
-These endorsees included television personality Brooke Burke-Charvet, Hall of Fame quarterback Joe Montana, Dallas Mavericks owner Mark Cuban, Dodgers baseball legend Tommy Lasorda, Olympic medalist Meb, and recent addition, Danielle Bradbery, the youngest winner of The Voice.
+We have aggressively marketed our brands through comprehensive marketing campaigns for men, women and children.
+During 2014, our Skechers brand was supported by print, television and outdoor campaigns for men and women; animated kids' television campaigns featuring our own action heroes and characters; marathons and other events for our Skechers Performance Division; donation events surrounding our BOBS from Skechers charitable footwear program; and print, television, online and outdoor campaigns featuring our Skechers Performance and Skechers lifestyle endorsees.
+These endorsees included television personality multi-platinum recording artist Demi Lovato, baseball legend Pete Rose, Brooke Burke-Charvet, Hall of Fame quarterbacks Joe Montana and Joe Namath, Dallas Mavericks owner Mark Cuban, Dodgers baseball legend Tommy Lasorda, Olympians Kara Goucher and Meb Keflezighi, and legendary drummer and recording artist Ringo Starr.

-Since December 1992, when we introduced our first line, Skechers USA Sport Utility Footwear, we have expanded our product offering and grown our net sales while substantially increasing the breadth and penetration of our account base.
+Since 1992, when we introduced our first line, Skechers USA Sport Utility Footwear, we have expanded our product offering and grown our net sales while substantially increasing the breadth and penetration of our account base.
 Our men's, women's and children's Skechers-branded product lines benefit from the Skechers reputation for contemporary and progressive styling, quality, comfort and affordability.
-Our lines that are not branded with the Skechers name benefit from our marketing support, quality management and expertise.
+Our Performance lines benefit from our marketing, product development and manufacturing support, and management expertise.
 To promote innovation and brand relevance, we manage our product lines separately by utilizing dedicated sales and design teams.
 Our product lines share back office services in order to limit our operating expenses and fully utilize our management's vast experience in the footwear industry.